 Did you know that according to the CDC, the U.S. has the highest rate of fatal accidents per capita in the world?

-Augusta is no exception and Georgia has its share of roadway fatalities.
+Augusta is no exception, and Georgia has its share of roadway fatalities.
 If you’ve lost a loved one in an accident, contact T. Madden & Associates, P.C. today.

 If you’re in an auto accident caused by another party, you may not be sure how to proceed.
 The following list is not to be construed as legal advice, but these steps may help your physical and financial recovery.

 Your safety is the highest priority.
 If you’re in a position of danger, move.
-The car crash scene may not be safe if there are chemical spills or one of the parties seems violent.
+The car crash scene may not be safe if there are chemical spills or if one of the parties seems violent.
 If you have to leave your vehicle to get to a safer place, watch for traffic and other hazards.

-It’s essential that you try not to move injured parties if possible.
+You must try not to move injured parties if possible.
 Spinal cord injuries, traumatic brain injuries, and other severe injuries can be made worse if the injured party is moved.
 If possible, wait until they can get proper emergency medical treatment.

 Either call 911 personally or direct a bystander to do it.
 When speaking to the police dispatcher, try to remain calm.
 Dispatch will want to know the following: